Documents Needed to Apply

 Federal Pell Grants

-To be eligible for a Pell Grant, one must be a matriculated student enrolled in an undergraduate degree program who has not earned a bachelor's or professional degree.
+To be eligible for a Pell Grant, a student must be enrolled in an undergraduate degree program who has not earned a bachelor's or professional degree.
 Notification of awards will be made in the student's award letter.

 Federal Supplemental Educational Opportunity Grant (FSEOG)